-The personal project, which is completed in MYP 5 (A’ Lyceum), is the culmination of a student’s preparation and is an excellent opportunity for them to show the breadth of knowledge and skills acquired throughout the programme.
-The personal project is based on each student’s personal choice of a topic of interest that reflects their familiarity with the Approaches to Learning (ATL) and is directly related to the Global Contexts.
+The personal project, which is completed in MYP 5 (A’ Lyceum/Grade 10), is the culmination of a student’s preparation and is an excellent opportunity for them to show the breadth of knowledge and skills acquired throughout the programme.
+The personal project is based on each student’s personal choice of a topic of interest that reflects their development of Approaches to Learning (ATL) skills.

 However, any topic chosen should: